-In the summer, there’s a beer garden/outdoor restaurant at Fiedler Field on the Esplanade, which looks really romantic with its string lights and bustling atmosphere.
-There’s also another beer garden at the Christian A. Herter Park by the same company.
+In the summer, there’s a beer garden at Fiedler Field on the Esplanade by Night Shift Brewing, which looks really romantic with its string lights and bustling atmosphere.
+There are also other locations around the city, particularly in Allston, Cambridge, and Somerville.

 10. Walk/Bike/Roller Blade along the Charles River